Ananya-1233/BERT-Classification/README.md

 Text classifcation of tweets regarding COVID using BERT pre-trained model.

 # DATASET
- A covid dataset has been collected from kaggle.
+ A dataset of tweets about COVID-19 has been collected from kaggle.
+The tweets are either positive or negative in sentiment.

  Using API calls, the dataset is directly accessed into Google Colab.